BHFock/cylc-training-notes/examples/ctn02_datetime-cycling/README.md

 # Example 02: Datetime Cycling

 This example introduces datetime cycling — the core scheduling mechanism for operational environmental modelling.
-The workflow extrapolates 10m wind speed to 100m using the logarithmic wind profile, cycling at the standard synoptic hours 00, 06, 12, and 18 UTC:
+The workflow extrapolates 10m wind speed to 100 m using the logarithmic wind profile, cycling at the standard synoptic hours 00, 06, 12, and 18 UTC:

 ```